-Technique / Manuscript Group Presentation: Toward the end of the course assigned groups of four students will choose a biochemical / molecular biology technique or a peer-reviewed journal article to research, summarize, and present.
-The purpose is to explore other techniques that are typically used in molecular biology research, understand how the technique works and can be used, and communicate your understanding in an oral presentation (delivered by video conferencing).
-The format is a 10-12-minute presentation, and 3 minutes for Q&A. The groups list and presentation schedule will be posted at the end of Week 3.
+Technique / Manuscript Group Presentation: Toward the end of the course assigned groups of four students will choose a molecular biology technique or a peer-reviewed journal article to research, summarize, and present.
+The purpose is to explore other techniques that are typically used in molecular biology research, understand how the technique works and can be used, and communicate your understanding in an oral in-person presentation.
+The format is a 10-12-minute presentation, and 3 minutes for Q&A. The group assignments and presentation schedule will be posted at the end of Week 3.